MyHammer/siqqel/README.md

 This way, it's extremly simple to create a dashboard-like overview over the results of several queries on one page.

-So, why did we create this strange setup with local HTML files, AJAX and so on?
+So, why did we create this strange setup with local HTML files, JSON and so on?

 Well, this is where the real strength of siqqel lies: Up until now, if you wanted to enable your non-developers in your team to create ad hoc reports from your database, you either gave them access